 What isn't shown in this basic formula (image above) are the other variables, but they will have an influence on the final outcome.
 The standard deviation is very important here.
 From Wikipedia A low standard deviation indicates that the data points tend to be very close to the same value (the mean), while high standard deviation indicates that the data are "spread out" over a large range of values.
 If Tom Brady's standard deviation is low, this means that the sources all tend to agree that he belongs at that ranking.
 If, however, we see a higher standard deviation, we can conclude that there isn't much consensus on where he fits.

 Trending is also very important.
 Remember earlier when we mentioned how the Nerd Crawler keeps a record of each player from each source from each visit?
 Well, we can use that data to see how the sources feel about a certain player over a period of time and we can compare that to other players in the same tier.

-Let's be honest.
-99% of the people who use the Nerd on a daily/weekly basis don't want or care to know how it works.
+I've been doing this for many years and I've found that the overwhelming majority of the people who use the Nerd on a daily/weekly basis don't want or care to know how the minutiae works.
 That's why the Nerd converts the "nerdy-things" into easy to use visual displays.
 Rankings are from low (good) to high (bad).
 Charts are great for showing the NerdRank in relation to the highs and lows from the various sources.
 A color coded standard deviation icon (green is good, red is bad) is much simpler than knowing that the standard deviation is 2.86 and the standard error of the mean is 0.904.

 I hope you gained a better understanding of how the Nerd works.
 There will continue to be enhancements made along the way, and I'm always interested in hearing how it's working for you.